 The levels of stress, insomnia, anxiety, and depression are still higher today than before the pandemic, according to the Mayo Clinic.
 Still, the silver lining is that people are also more open to and accepting of depression and other mental illnesses.

-Dr. Jody Foster, head of the Psychiatry Department at the University of Pennsylvania, notes that while stress, insomnia, anxiety, and depression surged during the pandemic and remain higher today than before the pandemic, she also notices a shift in how people perceive mental health issues.
+Dr. Jody Foster, chair of the Department of Psychiatry at the Pennsylvania Hospital of the University of Pennsylvania, notes that while stress, insomnia, anxiety, and depression surged during the pandemic and remain higher today than before the pandemic, she also notices a shift in how people perceive mental health issues.
 “The idea of isolation, loneliness, and sadness — symptoms that can lead to depression or profound anxiety — became more acceptable as side effects of the pandemic,” she says.
 This growing awareness has led more people to seek help, reducing some of the stigma associated with mental illness.
 “We see it with our young people.
 Therapy is no longer such a problem as it used to be.
 It’s becoming much more acceptable than ever, certainly over my career.”

 Exploring Improv as a Therapeutic Tool